shuntagami/meetingbot/src/example-app/README.md

 After the meeting, the recording will be available in the interface, and there is a button to transcribe & summarize the meeting using AI.
 (Uses OpenAI Whisper and GPT-4o.)

+Note: The MeetingBot server automatically sends the recording to this application's NextJS backend when the meeting is finished.
+However, we still need a button in this example app frontend to fetch the recording from this example app's NextJS backend.
+(We had it automatically populate before using SSE, but we had to remove SSE in order for this example app to run in a serverless environment.)

 ## Running

 Ensure the backend and frontend are both running before you start the example app.